diwakarsingh95/react-daterange-lite/README.md

 ## Acknowledgments

-This library is inspired by [react-date-range](https://github.com/hypeserver/react-date-range) and aims to provide a modern, lightweight alternative using `dayjs`.
+This library provides a modern, lightweight date range picker solution using `dayjs` for optimal performance and bundle size.